llafuente/unity-platformer/readme.md

 The collider try to be simple enough.
 If OWP are thick you will see characters "climbing" when start falling and their feet are inside the OWP.

-OWP Height should be aounr Character.skinWidth ~ 0.1.
+OWP Height should be around Character.skinWidth ~ 0.1-0.2

 ## FAQ

 ### I see some null access at the begining.

+`Setup` prefab is mandatory.
+Did you forget it?

-Most provably caused by UpdateManager being initialized after other scripts.
+If you dont use our project setting most provably caused by UpdateManager being initialized after other scripts.

-<a href="#execution-order">Follow this instructions to fixed it.</a>
+See <a href="#execution-order">Usage - Execution Order</a> for instructions.

-# MovingPlatforms don't always detect players
+### MovingPlatforms don't always detect players

 Moving platforms use Raycast to detect passengers.
-If the Movingplatform is big, you need to increase the ray count to a number big enough that the minimum width of the player could be covered anytime.
+If the moving platform is big, you need to increase the ray count to a number big enough that the minimum width of the player could be covered anytime.